 —Excerpted from The Sunday Readings by Fr.
 Kevin O'Sullivan, O.F.M.

 Second Sunday of Lent, Station with Santa Maria in Domnica alla Navicella (St. Mary in Domnica):

-The Station at Rome is in the church of St. Mary in Domnica, on Monte Celio.
+The station church at Rome is in St. Mary in Domnica, on Monte Celio.
 Tradition tells us that in this basilica was the diaconicum of which St. Lawrence had charge, and from which he distributed to the poor the alms of the Church.